pranavelric/pranavelric/README.md

  <a href="https://app.daily.dev/PranavElric"><img src="https://github.com/pranavelric/pranavelric/blob/main/devcard.svg"  style="width: 300px" align="right" alt="Pranav Choudhary's Dev Card"/></a>

 ### 🧐 More About Me:
-- 💬  I dabble in Android, Kotlin, Java, Flutter, UI/UX and spend most of my time automating my life via literally living inside the terminal 🤷🏻‍♂️
+- 💬  I dabble in Android, Kotlin, Java, Flutter, Django and spend most of my time automating my life via literally living inside the terminal 🤷🏻‍♂️
 - 😄  I also Love to Watch Anime in my free time and have a keen interest in Japan and Japanese Culture.
 - 📫  Reach me [at] pranavchoudhary500@gmail.com
 - 💡  [Learn more about me](https://pranavelric.github.io/)